People Seek Consolation Regarding Their "Am I The Jerk?" Stories

 “My 8-year-old son Blake hordes funds like you wouldn’t believe.
 I kid you not, he has $1200 in his shoebox (no he doesn’t want it in a bank account because he likes counting it).
 He also worships my older 19-year-old son Justin.)

+Lately, Justin has been asking Blake to borrow funds and doesn’t pay it back.
 Blake said he doesn’t mind because Justin is his brother.
 Justin gives these sob stories about how he doesn’t have anything to eat at school or enough for gas and he’s a liar.
-Justin insists he’s not taking advantage of Blake because he will pay him back.

 I don’t want to be a meddling dad so I told Justin that he’s now going to babysit Blake three days a week.
 This is mostly evenings so I can do personal stuff so he’d be in charge of making dinner, giving him a bath, getting him ready for school the next day, etc.